vjik/telegram-bot-api/README.md

 - [Custom requests](docs/custom-requests.md)
 - [Internals](docs/internals.md)

-If you have any questions or problems with the package, use [author telegram chat](https://t.me/predvoditelev_chat) for communication.
+If you have any questions or problems with this package, use [author telegram chat](https://t.me/predvoditelev_chat) for communication.

 ## License